 Internal vibrations are like tremors that happen inside your body.
 You can’t see internal vibrations, but you can feel them.
 They produce a quivering sensation inside your arms, legs, chest, or abdomen.

 Internal vibrations aren’t as life-altering as external tremors.
 For example, you won’t physically shake while trying to pour a cup of tea or write a letter.
-Internal vibrations also aren’t the same as vertigo, which is another symptom of some neurological conditions.
-Vertigo feels like the world is spinning around you.

-Symptoms of Parkinson’s disease include:
+Symptoms of Parkinson’s disease can include:

 - tight muscles that are hard to move